Cash-strapped University of California may spend millions on president's residence

 The president's residence must be large, officials said, because he or she is expected to host events there as well as live on the premises.

-Lenz, who proposed renovating the mansion, said the cost of leasing such a facility would eclipse the cost of repairs on Blake House in just 15 years.
+Lenz, who supports the idea of renovating the mansion, said the cost of leasing such a facility would eclipse the cost of repairs on Blake House in just 15 years.

 To be habitable, he said, the mansion would require seismic and security upgrades, repairs to the kitchen and residential areas along with other fixes.

-His department will look into the possibility of selling the site, but Lenz said initial repairs were needed right away.
+His department will look into the possibility of selling the site, but that initial repairs were needed right away.

 "We're kind of at a point where we need to retain the value that we have," he said.